zeus-volkov-systems/messageapi/README.md

         } else {
             response.getRecords().stream().forEach(record -> {
                 System.out.println(record.getFields());
+                record.getFields().stream().forEach(f -> System.out.println(f.getId()));
             });
         }
     }
 }
 ```

-There is a lot going on in the above example, but it's all straightforward.

-We first create a persistent session object based on a given spec when the example class is instantiated somewhere else.
+To provide a brief explanation - we first create a persistent session object based on a given spec when the example class is instantiated somewhere else.
 This session that is created then immediately has a concretely-defined schema, container set, and protocol which were all based on some runtime loaded text files.
 These are now in memory, and can be quickly grabbed and reused on any children requests based on this session.

-When the addRecords method above is called with a list of string based records, a request is created from the session.
-The request is then populated with records (using createRecord on the request) for every record that the user has.
+When the addRecords method in the above class is called with a list of strings, a request is first created from the session and then that request is  populated with records (using createRecord on the request) for every record that the user has.
 This is done by setting field values for the record - again, these fields are all in the declarative spec that was loaded when the session was loaded.

 In this case, record field values are set by index.
 It is also valid to set record field values by named fields - there are use cases for both approaches.
 In this case we are not setting any record conditions, but those are done the same way as fields (record.setCondition(conditionID, conditionValue)).